TSTanabe/HMSS2/README.md

 *  `-db` sets the database to be created/extended or from which results should be retrieved
 *  `-gtdb` sets the path to a metadata file from the GTDB.
 This is required if it is desired to use the taxonomic information from GTDB.

+#### Sequence FASTA File output
-The output from a database requires the `-db` opotion to define the database from which the desired output is taken.
+The output from a database requires the `-db` option to define the database from which the desired output is taken.
 As the output is normally a set of sequences from a certain protein, possibly with a defined genomic vicinity or from specified taxonomic group there are several options to limit the number of retrieved sequences.
 Limiting output to certain genomes:

 *  `-dll` sets the level of taxonomy.
 If output should be limit to a group of organisms sharing the same taxonomic group this option sets the level of taxonomy between superkingdom and species.